xrdocs/segment-routing/_tutorials/2016-09-27-topology-independent-lfa-ti-lfa.md

 author: Segment Routing Team
 published: true
 date: '2016-09-27 08:10 -0700'
+order: 8
 title: Topology Independent LFA (TI-LFA)
 excerpt: >-
-  An introduction to the Topology Independent LFA technology.See how Topology Independent LFA provides a simple, automatic, optimal and topology independent sub-50ms per-prefix protection to the network.
+  An introduction to the Topology Independent LFA technology.
+See how Topology Independent LFA provides a simple, automatic, optimal and topology independent sub-50ms per-prefix protection to the network.
 Further, see how TI-LFA protects Segment Routing, LDP and eventually IP traffic.
-In the end, learn how to verify TI-LFA using some examples
+In the end, learn how to verify TI-LFA using some examples.
 tags:
   - segment-routing
   - cisco